 Palmer manages SAI’s EMLAP accredited Microbiology laboratory assuring workflow, turn-around-times and Quality Control are in accordance with the American Industrial Hygiene Association’s Laboratory Accreditation Program, LLC (AIHA-LAP, LLC).

-Melissa manages the ELLAP and IHLAP accredited Chemistry laboratory assuring workflow, turn-around-times and Quality Control are in accordance with the American Industrial Hygiene Association’s Laboratory Accreditation Program, LLC (AIHA-LAP, LLC).
+Matt manages the ELLAP and IHLAP accredited Chemistry laboratory assuring workflow, turn-around-times and Quality Control are in accordance with the American Industrial Hygiene Association’s Laboratory Accreditation Program, LLC (AIHA-LAP, LLC).

 Brandon manages for the Software Development team at SAI.
 His past contributions to the field of pattern recognition through the use of k-NN non-parametric classification and Convex Hull algorithms to interpret sign language, provide unique insight that help bridge the gap between human perception and machine interpretation.
 Brandon’s insight and experience has led to several improvements to our ever changing LIMS.
 He hopes to make the lives of SAI employees easier by resolving the technical frustrations commonly encountered in software systems.

 Mamie is our Customer Advocate.
 She is responsible for managing supply orders, being the go-to person for customer result statuses, directing invoicing questions to the Finance Department, following up on completed projects to guarantee customer satisfaction, advocating for our customers within the lab while maintaining our procedures to provide top-notch service, and overseeing an “On-Boarding” checklist to ensure all essential information is readily available for new customers and our team.